Updated: Dec 15, 2022

 Wear a helmet at all times: All minors under the age of 18 in California must wear a helmet when riding a bicycle.
 Helmets are not required by law for adults in most California cities, however, they can prevent serious injury or death in the event of an accident.

-Make sure your bike is well equipped: Cyclists should equip their bikes with mirrors to help then while changing lanes.
+Make sure your bike is well equipped: Cyclists should equip their bikes with mirrors to help them while changing lanes.
 Cyclists who ride in dark conditions should also install front and rear lights on their bicycles.
 Blinking lights are also highly recommended because they are inexpensive and enhance your protection while riding your bike.

 Wear bright clothes or a fluorescent vest: Cyclists should wear bright clothes or fluorescent gear to make themselves more visible to other drivers.
-Cyclists who like to ride at night should always add reflective tape to their helmet.
+Cyclists who like to ride at night should always add reflective tape to their helmets.

 Always signal when turning or braking: Cyclists should always use proper hand signals to indicate when they will make a turn or brake.

-Always be alert of your surroundings: Do not use earphones or talk on a cell phone while riding.
+Always be alert to your surroundings: Do not use earphones or talk on a cell phone while riding.
 California law specifically prohibits wearing earphones that cover both ears.
 Cyclists should stay alert and aware of their surroundings at all times and pay attention to any vehicles and pedestrians around them.